Icinga/icinga-doc/markdown/en/configcgi.md

 output of status.cgi.
 If you set the value to 1 it shows the full plugin output instead of the first line only.
 Default value is 0.

--   0 = Display only the first line of plugin output (default)

--   1 = Display the complete plugin output

 **Statusmap CGI Background Image**